Wrestling was far from the only sport Paul Orndorff dominated during his career.

 Orndorff nearly earned the Most Valuable Player Award, but he played both tight end and fullback in the game and received votes at each position, which likely hurt him as the media awarded an MVP to both the top lineman (the tight end is part of the offensive line) and top back.

 In Jan.
 1973, just a few weeks after the impressive Tangerine Bowl performance, Orndorff participated in the American Bowl in Tampa, which featured numerous graduating college football players.
 Meanwhile, Coach Bruce left Tampa after one season to become head coach at Iowa State.
-At the same time, Tampa was considering a de-emphasis of football, which it followed through on a few years later.
+At the same time, Tampa considered a de-emphasis of football, which it followed through on a few years later.

 "I didn’t like Bruce at all," Orndorff said.
 "He did nothing to help my football career.
 He soured my attitude, screwed me up after moving me to tight end after I had played for so long as a fullback.
 I know he’s a good coach, but I still don’t like him.